josigar123/C-compiler/README.md

 # C-compiler
 A primitive C-compiler for an extremely small subset of the language written in Rust ( first time use of the language ).
+It compiles to ARM64 assembly, no other architecture is currently supported.

 ## Compiles:
 Supports integer binary operations such as: +, -, &&, ||, * /, <=, >= ==, !=, <, >